fmarino-ipzs/eid-it-wallet-docs/docs/en/wallet-solution.rst

 Wallet Instance Registration Request .............................................
 To register a Wallet Instance, the request to the Wallet Provider MUST use the HTTP POST method with ``Content-Type`` set to `application/json`.
-The request body MUST contain the following parameters (or claims):
+The request body MUST contain the following claims:

 .. _table_http_request_claim:
-.. list-table:: Wallet Instance registration http request parameters
+.. list-table:: Wallet Instance registration http request claims
     :widths: 20 60 20
     :header-rows: 1